-Our brands, Octagon, Micro Valley, Gadget King, and Octagon Mobile, set the foundation for our competitiveness and allow us to continuously strengthen our reputation and top-of-mind awareness among consumers.
+Our brands, Octagon, Microvalley, Gadget King, and Octagon Mobile, set the foundation for our competitiveness and allow us to continuously strengthen our reputation and top-of-mind awareness among consumers.
 We also offer a growing portfolio of exclusive branded products of Silvertec Global Philippines Inc. These products are available in our stores, including Silvertec, Delta Force, Imperio, Akawa, Norgicool, Lorenzo, and JW Concept.
 We believe these intellectual property and exclusive arrangements enable us to promote awareness of our brands and reinforce positive consumer perception towards us, while also protecting our proprietary rights.

 Our comprehensive and frequently updated assortment of products allows us to be responsive to prevailing market needs and local preferences, making us more attractive to consumers and competitive in the marketplace.
 In 2021, for example, we introduced an average of approximately 200 new SKUs per month, which we believe is a strong performance considering the impact of the COVID-19 pandemic on global supply chains and distribution networks, and a testament to our strength in product category management.
-As of December 31, 2023, we maintained an active portfolio of more than 13,000 SKUs spanning across nine major categories, including personal computer, printing, communication, storage, networking, peripherals, components, accessories, and software.
-Some of the well-known brands we carry include Acer, Asus, Brother, Canon, Dell, D-Link, Epson, HP, Huawei, Kingston, Lenovo, Logitech, Microsoft, Samsung, Sandisk, Seagate, Sony and Transcend, among others.
+As of December 31, 2024, we maintained an active portfolio of more than 13,000 SKUs spanning across nine major categories, including personal computers, printing, communication, storage, networking, peripherals, components, accessories, and software.
+Some of the well-known brands we carry include Acer, Asus, Brother, Canon, Dell, D-

+Link, Epson, HP, Huawei, Kingston, Lenovo, Logitech, Microsoft, Samsung, Sandisk, Seagate, Sony and Transcend, among others.

 We believe the combination of these advantages has increased our customer base and driven our robust financial performance.
-In the past three years, we served more than 2 million customers annually, allowing us to reach an average monthly revenue of approximately ₱4.0 million per store.
-For the year ended December 31, 2021, revenues rose 5% to ₱8,567.9 million, with personal computer accounting for 49% of total revenues, printing for 14%, communication for 13%, components and networking for 12%, accessories for 10%, and peripherals for 3%.
-For the year ended December 31, 2022, revenues rose 10.6% to ₱9.462.0 million in revenues, with personal computer accounting for 50% of total revenues, printing for 14%, communication for 13%, components and networking for 11%, accessories for 10%, and peripherals for 2%.
-As of December 31, 2023, we generated ₱10,010.4 million in revenues, with personal computer accounting for 52%, printing for 14%, communication for 13%, components and networking for 11%, accessories for 9% and peripherals for 2%.
+In the past three years, we have served more than 2 million customers annually, allowing us to reach an average monthly revenue of approximately \$\frac{1}{2}3.8\$ million per store.
+For the year ended December 31, 2022, revenues rose 10.6% to \$\frac{1}{2}9.462.0\$ million in revenues, with personal computer accounting for 50% of total revenues, printing for 14%, communication for 13%, components and networking for 11%, accessories for 10%, and peripherals for 2%.
+For the year ended December 31, 2023, we generated \$\frac{1}{2}10,010.4\$ million in revenues, with personal computer accounting for 52%, printing for 14%, communication for 13%, components and networking for 11%, accessories for 9% and peripherals for 2%.
+As of December 31, 2024, revenues rose 11.2% to \$\frac{1}{2}1,131.4\$ million, with personal computer accounting for 50.29% of the total revenues, printing for 15.87%, communication for 14.77%, accessories for 9.02%, components for 6.44%, networking for 1.89%, and peripherals for 1.72%.